6 Techniques To Record Video Testimonials Like a Proย

 For the adventurous, you might want to try a boom-and-shotgun mic approach.
 This method is used so the interview can look natural without an attached mic.

-If you want to dig deeper, we wrote an extensive article on capturing good audio for video.ย
+If you want to dig deeper, we wrote an extensive article on capturing excellent audio for video.

 If you’re conducting a professional interview, never use your camera or phone’s built-in mic for final audio.
 However, while utilizing an external recording device, you should leave your camera and phone mic on.